wombleton/gitlaw-nz/acts/R/Reserves and Other Lands Disposal Act 1995.md

     (8) Subject to the provisions of this section, the Board may regulate its procedure in such manner as it thinks fit.

-##### 10 Accounts and audit
+##### 10 Financial statements must be prepared

-*   (1) The Ngati Whakaue Education Endowment Trust Board shall, before 1 July in each year, cause to be prepared a true statement of account, in a form for the time being approved by the Controller and Auditor-General, which shall include---
+*   (1) The Ngati Whakaue Education Endowment Trust Board must ensure that, within 5 months after the end of the financial year, financial statements are---

+    *   (a) completed in relation to the Board and that financial year; and

-    *   (a) a statement of financial position showing the assets and liabilities of the Board at the end of the immediately preceding period of 12 months; and
+    *   (b) dated and signed on behalf of the Board by 2 members of the Board.

-    *   (b) an income and expenditure account showing the financial transactions for that immediately preceding period.
+    (2) The financial statements must be prepared in accordance with---

+    *   (a) generally accepted accounting practice if the Ngati Whakaue Education Endowment Trust Board is a specified not-for-profit entity; or

+    *   (b) in any other case, either generally accepted accounting practice or a non-GAAP standard that applies for the purposes of this section.

+    (3) In this section and [sections 10A][14] and [11][15],---

+    _financial statements_ has the same meaning as in [section 6][24] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][25] of the Financial Reporting Act 2013

+    _non-GAAP standard_ has the same meaning as in [section 5][26] of the Financial Reporting Act 2013

+    _specified not-for-profit entity_ has the same meaning as in [section 46][27] of the Financial Reporting Act 2013\.

+    Section 10: replaced, on 1 April 2014, by [section 125][28] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 10A Financial statements must be audited

+*   (1) The Ngati Whakaue Education Endowment Trust Board must ensure that the financial statements of the Board are audited.

-    (2) Ngāti Whakaue Education Endowment Trust Board is a public entity as defined in [section 4][23] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Ngati Whakaue Education Endowment Trust Board is a public entity as defined in [section 4][29] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 10(1)(a): amended, on 1 October 1997, pursuant to [section 6(1)][24] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 10A: inserted, on 1 April 2014, by [section 125][28] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 10(2): substituted, on 1 July 2001, by [section 53][25] of the Public Audit Act 2001 (2001 No 10).

 ##### 11 Annual report

-*   (1) As soon as practicable after 30 June in each year, the Ngati Whakaue Education Endowment Trust Board shall furnish to the Minister of Education a report of its operations and proceedings during that year, together with a copy of its statement of account for that year with the report of the Auditor-General thereon.
+*   (1) The Ngati Whakaue Education Endowment Trust Board must, within 1 month after the receipt of the audit report on the financial statements, provide to the Minister of Education a report of its proceedings and operations for its preceding financial year, a copy of its financial statements for that year, and a copy of the audit report.

-    (2) The Minister shall lay before the House of Representatives a copy of the annual report and of the statement of account with the report of the Auditor-General thereon, as soon as practicable after their receipt by the Minister.
+    (2) The Minister must present a copy of the report, of the financial statements, and of the audit report to the House of Representatives---

-    Section 11(1): amended, on 1 July 2001, pursuant to [section 52][26] of the Public Audit Act 2001 (2001 No 10).
+    *   (a) not later than 10 working days after the Minister receives those documents; or

+    *   (b) if Parliament is not in session, as soon as possible after the commencement of the next session of Parliament.

-    Section 11(2): amended, on 1 July 2001, pursuant to [section 52][26] of the Public Audit Act 2001 (2001 No 10).
+    Section 11: replaced, on 1 April 2014, by [section 125][28] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 12 Repeals